Custom Integrations

 Setting Up the Custom Integration

-First, navigate to "Settings" and then click the "Integrations" tab
+First, navigate to "Settings" and then click the "Integrations" tab, and then from the drop down button "Add an Integration", select "Custom Integration"

 At this point you need to provide a couple of fields: